Boards & Commissions

 Duties: Acquire, administer, maintain and operate all of Bowling Green’s electric, water and wastewater plants and facilities, as well as deliver fiber optics infrastructure connectivity for commercial consumers’ availability and accessibility.

-Membership: Five members, four of whom are appointed by the Mayor to serve four-year terms and one member who is a City Commissioner who serves the term of his office.
+Membership: Five members, four of whom are appointed by the City to serve four-year terms and one member who is a City Commissioner who serves the term of his office.

 Meetings: Monthly on the second Monday at 7:00 p.m. in the City Hall Commission Chamber.